MuhammadMuneeb007/BioStarsGPT/README.md

 ![Analysis of Questions-Answers](Figure3-AnalysisOfQuestionsAnswers.png)

+## Step 6: Filter Questions Based on Answer Status

 ### Script: `Step6-FilterQuestions.py`

-This script analyzes text complexity of biological question/answer data to determine appropriate publication levels for different explanations.
 It processes a dataset ("Allquestions.json"), filtering entries to include only those with "YES" answers and explanations under 1048 tokens.
 For each explanation, it calculates multiple linguistic complexity metrics including readability scores (Flesch Reading Ease, Gunning Fog Index), lexical diversity (Type-Token Ratio), and sentence complexity measures.
 Using these features, the script performs K-means clustering to categorize explanations into five publication-level clusters ranging from "Elementary/Popular Blog" to "Expert/Scientific Journal."
 It implements parallel processing for efficiency when handling large datasets and generates publication-quality visualizations using principal component analysis to display the clusters in a 2D space.
-Throughout execution, the script maintains detailed progress tracking and saves intermediate results, with final outputs including complexity-annotated JSON data and publication level distribution statistics.
-This analysis helps determine the reading level and technical sophistication of biological explanations, providing insights for educational content development or model fine-tuning.

 #### Usage: